 A success timeline featuring the most significant achievements of Paula Badosa.

-Paula Badosa Gibert is a Spanish professional tennis player who achieved a career-high ranking of world No. 2 in singles.
-Noted for her powerful game, Badosa has won four WTA Tour singles titles, highlighted by a WTA 1000 victory at Indian Wells.
-Furthermore, she demonstrated her Grand Slam potential by reaching a major semifinal at the 2025 Australian Open.
+Paula Badosa Gibert is a Spanish professional tennis player who has achieved a career-high ranking of world No. 2 in singles.
+Known for her powerful game, she has won four WTA Tour singles titles, highlighted by a WTA 1000 victory at Indian Wells.
+Badosa has also reached a major semifinal at the 2025 Australian Open, showcasing her capabilities on the grand slam stage.
+Her success and ranking solidify her position as a prominent figure in women's tennis.

 In November 2013, Paula Badosa won her first title in Sant Jordi.